Antonin Scalia: Religious views

 Scalia was a devout traditionalist Catholic, and his son Paul entered the priesthood.
 Uncomfortable with the changes brought about following Vatican II, Scalia drove long distances to parishes he felt were more in accord with his beliefs, including parishes that celebrated the Tridentine Latin Mass in Chicago and Washington, and one celebrating the Latin version of the Mass of Paul VI at St. Catherine of Siena in Great Falls, Virginia.
 In a 2013 interview with Jennifer Senior for New York, Scalia was asked whether his beliefs extended to the Devil, and he stated, "Of course!
 Yeah, he's a real person.
 Hey, c'mon, that's standard Catholic doctrine!
 Every Catholic believes that."
 When asked whether he had seen recent evidence of the Devil, Scalia replied: "You know, it is curious.
 In the Gospels, the Devil is doing all sorts of things.
 He's making pigs run off cliffs, he's possessing people and whatnot ...
 What he's doing now is getting people not to believe in him or in God.
 He's much more successful that way."
 In another 2013 interview to the Houston Chronicle, Scalia said, "In order for capitalism to work, in order for it to produce a good and stable society, traditional Christian virtues are essential."

 In 2006, upon leaving church, Scalia was asked by a reporter whether being a traditionalist Catholic had caused problems for him, and he responded by asking, "You know what I say to those people?" and with a gesture, cupping his hand under his chin and flicking his fingers out.
 The gesture, which got captured by a photographer, was initially reported by the Boston Herald as obscene.
 Scalia responded to the reports with a letter to the editor, accusing the news staff of watching too many episodes of The Sopranos and stating that the gesture was a strong brush-off.
 Roger Axtell, an expert on body language, described the gesture as possibly meaning "I've had enough, go away" and noted, "It's a fairly strong gesture".
-The gesture was parodied by comedian Stephen Colbert during his performance at the White House Correspondents' Association Dinner later that year, with the justice in attendance; cameras showed that unlike most of the butts of Colbert's jokes that evening, Scalia was laughing.
+The gesture was parodied by comedian Stephen Colbert during his performance at the White House Correspondents' Association Dinner later that year, with the justice in attendance; cameras showed that, unlike most of the butts of Colbert's jokes that evening, Scalia was laughing.

 1996 presidential election

 According to John Boehner, as chairman of the House Republican Conference, he sought to persuade Scalia to run for election as vice president with Bob Dole in 1996.
 As related by Boehner, Scalia listened to the proposal and dictated the same reply Justice Charles Evans Hughes had once given to a similar query: "The possibility is too remote to comment upon, given my position".
-Dole did put Scalia on his list of potential running mates but eventually settled on Jack Kemp.
+Dole did put Scalia on his list of potential running mates but eventually decided upon Jack Kemp.